aspose-font/Aspose.Font-Documentation/net/developer-guide/using-glyph-objects/_index.md

     double width = 0;

     //Get glyphs for each letter in the text and calculate the width for the whole text
-    //The same result can be achieved using the method font.Metrics.MeasureString (text, fontSize).
-    foreach (char symbol in text)
+    //The same result can be achieved using the method font.Metrics.MeasureString (text, fontSize) foreach (char symbol in text)
         {
             GlyphId gid = font.Encoding.DecodeToGid(symbol);